|Election Period Policy

 The CEO will be the primary spokesperson for the Council.

-City media releases and statements will be Certified and issued in the name of the CEO.
+City media releases and statements will be authorised and issued in the name of the CEO.

 Councillors in respect of their Councillor Duties must not make or Publish any public statement that could be interpreted as influencing the election.